 Want a touch more acidity and kick in there?
 Sprinkle a bit of balsamic vinegar over the sprouts just as they come out of the oven.
 The residual heat in the pan should be enough to reduce it almost instantly to a thin coating of tart glaze.

 And yes, the secret ingredient here is salt, and plenty of it.

-3 pounds (1.4kg) Brussels sprouts, bottoms trimmed, outer leaves removed, split in half (see note)
+3 pounds (1.4kg) Brussels sprouts, bottoms trimmed, outer leaves removed, split in half (see notes)

 8 medium shallots, sliced thinly

-Diamond brand kosher salt and freshly ground black pepper
+Diamond Crystal kosher salt and freshly ground black pepper

 2 tablespoons (30ml) balsamic vinegar